yanirs/yanirseroussi.com/content/about/index.md

 - data science / engineering (10+ years; Artificial Intelligence PhD)
 - tech leadership (5+ years with startups and scaleups)

-**🐳 My current mission is to help climate & nature tech scaleups succeed with AI/ML engineering.** See [my consulting page](/consult/) for details, or head directly to [my contact page](/contact/) if you have a problem you want to discuss.
+**🌏📈 My current mission is to help climate tech founders ship AI/ML solutions that support multi-million dollar growth goals.** See [my consulting page](/consult/) for details, or head directly to [my contact page](/contact/) if you have a problem you want to discuss.

 ## Testimonials